interledger/interledger.github.io/docs/getting-started-locally.md

   * `npm config set prefix <path-to-new-npm-dir>`
   * Add `<new-npm-dir>` to your system’s `PATH` environment variable

-NOTE: For this tutorial, you *do not* need to use any cryptocurrency.
+NOTE: For this tutorial you *do not* need to use any cryptocurrency.

 ## Installing moneyd
 To install `moneyd`, open a command line and run the following command: